jimmyland22/CMPE258/Assignment_5/readme.md

 Followed Kaggle notebook at
 https://www.kaggle.com/sandeepkumar121995/eda-data-cleaning-xg-boost

+This author did a lot of EDA which was very enlightening.
 Very interesting that the author added airport locations as a feature.